cincospenguinos/CircleGa/README.md

 - [ ] Explosion animations for players
 - [ ] Explosion animation for aliens
 - [ ] Death animation for the aliens
+- [ ] Sound effect for shot fired by player
+- [ ] Sound effect for shot fired by alien
+- [ ] Sound effect for alien death
+- [ ] Sound effect for alien explosion (could just be the same as player)

 ## Story